greg-js/arch-wiki-md-repo/wiki/_content/english/NeoGRUB.md

 This can be helpful if you find that updates to Arch are breaking your Arch's GRUB or Syslinux.

-One caveat: NeoGRUB is only known to support the following filesystems: FAT16, FAT32, MINIX fs, ext2, ReiserFS, JFS, XFS that means that your /boot partition must be one of these filesystems if you use NeoGRUB. your / and other partitions can be whatever.
+One caveat: NeoGRUB is only known to support the following filesystems: FAT16, FAT32, MINIX fs, ext2, ReiserFS, JFS, XFS that means that your /boot partition must be one of these filesystems if you use NeoGRUB.
+Your root partition and the others are not restricted to these filesystems.

 When you install NeoGRUB to the windows bootloader, click Configure.
 A configuration file window pops up, prompting you for GRUB configuration syntax for the NeoGrub.
 Here's an example to boot Arch Linux: